 Sadly, high ratings for wrestling mean NOTHING.
 Advertisers won't touch it (they believe that it's aimed at the lowest common denominator, and that the viewers won't buy products being advertised; the much-publicized switch to TV-PG doesn't change this), and the only real value is to pump up the network average for prime time.
 Since UPN and its successors-in-interest are already dead last, and WWE numbers are and were low enough by broadcast standards not to make any difference, they have no compunction about moving/canceling wrestling programming.

-TNA Impact and TNA Reaction air on Bravo in the UK.
-That channel just got bought out by Sky, who are closing it down.
-As Sky already air WWE, no room for TNA on their channels, so these two shows have been screwed into a No Export for You situation by the Sky network until TNA was picked up by Challenge in a new deal at the end of the month.
+TNA Impact and TNA Reaction aired on Bravo in the UK.
+That channel got bought out by Sky, who closed it down.
+As Sky already aired WWE, no room for TNA on their channels, so these two shows have been screwed into a No Export for You situation by the Sky network until TNA was picked up by Challenge in a new deal at the end of the month.

 Slight correction: Sky picked up Challenge alongside Bravo (and their actual targets, the Living TV series of networks), so this was probably a matter of reshuffling programs.
 Indeed, if anything this was a good thing for TNA, since Challenge was later added to Freeview, which was in the process of replacing traditional terrestrial television.
 In other words, TNA has gone from being only available to people who pay a subscription to being available on nearly every television in the UK.